If you would like to receive the

 book How to Get Off Psychoactive Drugs Safely

 for free as a pdf eBook or the book 3 Steps to

 and you will be taken to our free books page

-for locations and where to find.
+for locations and where to find the supplements mentioned.

 In Withdrawal Already

 The key to handling withdrawal

 is: Put Control Back in the Process Again.

 Roughly 80% of the people who begin The Road Back Program

 have already started to taper off their medication or have

 gone off their medication abruptly and are experiencing

 withdrawal side effects.
 The recommendations or suggestions

 offered in this chapter come from years of experience

 assisting these individuals.